-GRK 2338 - Toxicological target structures - deciphering therapeutic target structures in pulmonary toxicology
+GRK 2338 - Targets in toxicology - deciphering therapeutic targets in lung toxicology

 - Speaker: Prof. Dr. Thomas Gudermann